Develop for Azure Stack

 Applies to: Azure Stack integrated systems and Azure Stack Development Kit

-You can get started developing applications today, even if you don't have access to an Azure Stack environment.
-Because Azure Stack delivers Microsoft Azure services that run in your datacenter, you can use similar tools and processes to develop on Azure Stack as you would with Azure.
+You can get started developing apps today, even if you don't have access to an Azure Stack environment.
+Azure Stack delivers Microsoft Azure services that run in your datacenter, which means you can use the same Azure tools and processes to develop on Azure Stack.

 With some preparation, and using the guidance in the following topics, you can use Azure to emulate an Azure Stack environment.